Souvik-Daw/Thread-and-Concurrency-Springboot/readme.txt

 🔹 synchronized
 Only one thread can access the code block at a time.
-Prevents multiple threads from modifying shared data at the same time. alao use distributed lock incase of microservice
+Prevents multiple threads from modifying shared data at the same time. also use a distributed lock in case of microservice
 👉 Like only one person allowed inside the washroom at a time — others must wait.

 🔹 Race Condition